mberneaud/DataScienceAssignment1/Orange/README.md

 data("Orange")  # to create a promise of the data
 ```

+## Description of the data set
+_Taken from the R documentation_

+>The Orange data frame has 35 rows and 3 columns of records of the growth of orange trees.

+### Description of variables
+>Tree
+  >an ordered factor indicating the tree on which the measurement is made.
+The ordering is according to increasing maximum diameter.

+>age
+  >a numeric vector giving the age of the tree (days since 1968/12/31)

+>circumference
+  >a numeric vector of trunk circumferences (mm).
+This is probably “circumference at breast height”, a standard measurement in forestry.

 ## Source files in the analysis
 * **[Summary statistics](./summary_statistics.R)**: contains some really basic summary statistics
 * **[Graph of circumference over time](./graph_circumference_over_time.R)**: contains code for creating the .png graph in this folder